Kacheguda railway station

-Kacheguda railway station (station code: KCG) is one of the three Central Stations in Hyderabad City of Telangana in India.
-It is currently operated by the South Central Railway zone of Indian Railways.
-The station was first built during the period of Nizam Osman Ali Khan to create wider connectivity for the state to Western cities like Mumbai through the railway junction at Wadi.
+Kacheguda railway station (station code: KCG) is a non-suburban-2 (NSG-2) category Indian railway station in Hyderabad railway division of South Central Railway zone.
+It is one of the four major railway stations in Hyderabad of the Indian state of Telangana.
+The station was first built during the reign of Nizam Osman Ali Khan to create wider connectivity for the state to Western cities like Mumbai through the railway junction at Wadi.

 Endowed with central and side domes and accompanying minarets, this station has aspects of Gothic-style architecture.
 The station handles trains originating for Indore, Bhopal, Aurangabad, Tirupati, Bangalore, Mysuru, Chennai, Delhi, Nanded, Nizamabad, Mangalore, Madurai, and more.
 Housing many modern passenger amenities, this station now serves as the Headquarters station of the Hyderabad railway division of South Central Railway.

 In addition to the new terminus building that is constructed which also houses a miniature Rail museum and branded outlets like Café Coffee Day the Zonal Railway has identified the station for development of Multi Functional Complex adjoining to the station building.

-The facility is getting developed on PPP basis and the bidding process is over and the private concessionaire has been appointed for the project.
+The facility is getting developed on public-private partnership basis and the bidding process is over and the private concessionaire has been appointed for the project.

 History

 Constructed in 1916, by the Nizam of Hyderabad Asaf Jah VII, this Station was the Headquarters of the then Nizam's Guaranteed State Railway.
-It is believed that name Kachiguda Railway Station was given because of the Kachhi Community which has a good population residing close to the station.
-The Kachhis came as infantry and cavalry soldiers from Bundelkhand in the times of Alamgir and earlier Kings.